puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 infrastructure with Puppet.
 Once the Puppet agent is installed on a newly provisioned system, you will use the `puppet resource` and `facter` tools to explore the state of that system.
-Through these tools, you will learn about *resources* and *facts*, two of the fundamental units of information Puppet uses to manage a system.
+Through these tools, you will learn about *resources* and the fundamental units of information Puppet uses to manage a system.

 Ready to get started?
 Run the following command on your Learning VM: